 - barbiturates or sedatives

-The particularly nauseating and uncomfortable withdrawal symptoms of those drugs can be mitigated by certain detox medications prescribed by an addiction pathologist or doctor.
-It is important for people affected by severe alcoholism, or who’re abusing alcohol along with other substances, to undergo medically supervised withdrawal.
+Although there are often withdrawal symptoms during detoxification, addiction pathologists and doctors often prescribe medications to alleviate symptoms.
+Still, it is important for people affected by severe alcoholism, or who’re abusing alcohol along with other substances, to undergo medically supervised withdrawal.
 Withdrawing ‘cold turkey’ from alcohol can make people hallucinate, seize, or develop unhealthy physical and psychological complications.
-These symptoms can all be avoided with certain medicines provided at medically supervised detox centers.
-Additionally, any person who has ever experienced hallucinations or seizures, has a serious sickness, or has been diagnosed with certain psychological diseases requires medically supervised withdrawal in order to safely wean themselves from drugs or alcohol.
+Furthermore, these symptoms can all be avoided with certain medicines provided at medically supervised detox centers.
+Additionally, any person who has been diagnosed with certain psychological diseases requires medically supervised withdrawal in order to safely wean themselves from drugs or alcohol.

-Social detoxification is much better fitted to people whose drug abuse include drugs that will only lead to mild withdrawal symptoms, such as:
+Social detox is much better fitted to people whose drug abuse include drugs that will only lead to mild withdrawal symptoms.
+This includes these types of drugs:

 - occasional alcohol use